Local information - history

 Worcester is ideally placed for all transport links with Junctions 6 and 7 of the M5 easily accessible connecting through to the M42 linking into Birmingham.
 For those travelling by train, Worcester has two stations in the centre of the City, Shrub Hill and Foregate Street and in spring 2019 the new Parkway station is due to open to the south of the City near Norton providing quicker journeys to London and Birmingham.
 Those flying for business or pleasure will find Birmingham International Airport very convenient, being a little over 38 miles away.
 Not everyone needs to get to places in a hurry, in which case taking a boat trip along the River Severn, whether by narrow boat, pleasure cruiser or in a rowing boat, can be a wonderful place from which to admire and enjoy the beautiful City and surrounding countryside.

 Local schools and colleges

 Worcester has an enviable selection of schools to suit all requirements, budgets and abilities.
-In the City itself are two well regarded Public Schools, Kings School and Royal Grammar School (RGS), both of which have preschools and Prep Schools (The Grange, Kings St Albans and Kings Hawford) allowing children to go from 3 through to 18 within the same school.
+In the City itself are two well regarded Public Schools, Kings School and Royal Grammar School (RGS), both of which have preschools and Prep Schools (Kings St Albans, Kings Hawford, The Grange and Springfield) allowing children to go from 3 through to 18 within the same school.
+RGS now also offers single sex education for girls from 3 to 16 at Dodderhill in Droitwich nearby.
 Across the river is the University of Worcester with its outstanding facilities, bringing a vibrant student population to the City.
 The county also boasts some outstanding State schools: Nunnery Wood High School, Northwick Primary, Redhill Primary and the renowned secondary schools The Chantry (in Martley), Hanley Castle, Pershore High School and The Chase High School.